 However, the return on investment is likely to be high when globalization is done properly.
 To determine maximum efficiency, don’t look at globalization as simply translating materials and websites since this is just one part of a complex business process.
 This process includes major planning, organization, and adaptation of your product for the global market.

 What translation costs can you expect when globalizing your product?
 Today we will discuss this.

 What are the biggest translation costs?

 The most obvious part is the translation of the materials itself.
 Depending on the quality level and language combination, translation costs can differ significantly between, for example, English to German and French to Norwegian.
 Additionally, there are different quality levels of translation:

 - Machine translation

 - Machine translation with human review

 - Professional human translation and proofreading (Highest quality)

 From internal communication that you can machine-translate to legal documents that require professional human translation, the costs will vary.
-Keep in mind, though, that you can save a lot of money by choosing the right approach to your content type.
+Keep in mind, though, that you can save a lot of money by choosing the right approach for your content type.
 Read more about it here.

 Don’t pay twice for translation